tseringlamanyc/ios-unit-1-review-lab/README.md

 ```
-library 1 has = "Michelle", "Voodoo Child"
+library 1 has = "Michelle", "Voodoo Child"a
 library 2 has none because there is no identifier as library